quanpr/decouple-roi-pooling/README.md

 ## Test

-We test our model thoroughly on dataset: pascal voc using ResNet18.
+We test our model on dataset: pascal voc using ResNet18.
 Below are the results:

 PASCAL VOC 07+12 (Train/Test: 07+12trainval/07test, scale=600, ROI Align)